nicklotz/orkes-multiagent-workflow/blog-post.md

     style H fill:#f4a261
 ```

-### Agent Responsibilities

-**Classifier Agent**: The first responder.
-It reads the ticket and extracts structured information - what category does this fall into?
-How urgent is it?
-What's the customer's sentiment?
-This agent transforms unstructured text into actionable metadata.
+### Meet the Team

+**Classifier Agent**: The intake specialist.
+It reads every ticket and extracts structured data—category, sentiment, urgency.
+Think of it as your emergency room triage nurse, determining what needs immediate attention versus what can wait.

 **Knowledge Agent**: Your documentation expert.
-Armed with the classification, it searches internal knowledge bases, FAQs, and past resolutions.
-It doesn't just find relevant articles; it synthesizes a suggested response and provides a confidence score.
+Armed with the classification, it searches your knowledge base, past tickets, and FAQs.
+It doesn't just find relevant articles—it synthesizes a suggested response and provides a confidence score.

 **Escalation Agent**: The decision maker.
-It evaluates the knowledge agent's confidence against the ticket's urgency and decides whether to auto-resolve or route to a human.
-Critical issues?
-Straight to the on-call team.
+It evaluates the knowledge agent's confidence against the ticket's urgency.
+Critical issues go straight to the on-call team.
 High-confidence solutions?
-Automatic response.
+Sent automatically.

+But here's the challenge: how do these agents communicate?
+How do you handle failures?
+What if the Knowledge Agent times out?
+Who orchestrates the handoffs?

+That's where Conductor comes in.

+## Why Orchestration Matters

+When you move from one agent to many, complexity explodes.
+You need:
+- **Data flow**: How does the Classifier's output become the Knowledge Agent's input?
+- **Error handling**: What happens when an API call fails?
+- **State management**: How do you track a ticket across multiple async operations?
+- **Observability**: When something breaks, how do you debug it?

+Conductor handles all of this.
+It's the air traffic controller for your AI agents.

-## Implementation: Building the Classifier Agent
+## Building the Classifier Agent

 Let's start with code.
-Here's how we define the Classifier Agent using Orkes Conductor's Python SDK:
+Here's how you define the Classifier Agent using Conductor's Python SDK:

 ```python
 from conductor.client.workflow.task.llm_tasks.llm_chat_complete import LlmChatComplete, ChatMessage